 - App download links: The Disney Plus apps are here and working (finally).

-- Key shows and movies: The Mandalorian is by far the most popular Disney Plus show thus far, but there are other compelling original Disney Plus shows.
+- Key shows and movies: The Mandalorian is by far the most popular Disney Plus show thus far (they're even releasing a documentary series about it), but there are other compelling original Disney Plus shows.

 Disney Plus price and bundles